unrealwork/atsd-use-cases/research/uk-aviation/README.md

 1. Under the `[widget]` heading, change the `type` setting from `calendar` to `pie`.
 Use these settings: `summarize-period = 1 month` and `color-range = blue`.
 1. Change from `starttime = 2015-01-01T00:00:00Z` to `starttime = current year`.
-1. Apply a limit settings using a `display` parameter: `display = value > top(15)` will limit the visualization to contain on the top 15 results.
+1. Apply a limit settings using a `display` parameter: `display = value > top(15)` limits the visualization to contain on the top 15 results.
 1. To show a legend with the figure, enter `legend-position = top`.
 1. To display numeric values with the figure, enter `series-labels = connected`.
 1. Pie charts in ChartLab support several visualization modes, for example: `mode = ring`.
 1. Change the title to **UK International Terminal Passenger Traffic: Top 15 Airports June 2016**.
 1. Press **Run**.

-Your new figure should look like the image below.

 ![Figure 18](./images/Figure18.png)